TimWGY/education-in-the-age-of-ai/README.md

 - Sport "not just replace what is lost but enhance we already have"; Create stronger, smarter, faster people.
 Embedded sensors and use real-time data for strategic decision making.
 One of the superpower of humans is intuition;

+In the Age of AI | FRONTLINE

+- (Yoshua Bengio) Most of human knowledge cannot be expressed in words, what we verbally communicates is a tip of the iceberg while people learn most of the knowledge through interactions.
+Computer scientists are like physicists who proposed nuclear bombs in the WWII.
+Collective wisdom and social norms to handle the new superpower, high stakes.

+- (Amy Webb - NYU Future Today Institue); AI has more computing power, remember more details, and can find and formalize patterns better; (Andrew Mcafee - MIT) Burst of social development scores - industrial revolution overcomes the limitation of our body, now AI revolution will breakthrough the limitation of our mind.
+Voice assistant not only recognizes you, but also create baseline and compare to see if your cadence changes, in the goal of micro-predicting your intimate, real-time statuses.
+"We don't have full agency, machine learns about us and use that to tell others who we are"

+- (Steve Viscelli) The Big Rig Automatic Trucking promises lower costs and displacing the drivers.
+How AI changes labor force.

+- (Nicholas Thompson - Wired) The magazine goes from a champion of technological change to an observer.
+Jony Ive, Jaron Lanier, Jeff Bezos.
+Sillicon Valley two thoughts: We simply trust technologies as the history before us shows that we are going to be fine; Others believe we will see an unprecedented labor force disruption, will people blame the creator of technologies?

+- (Kai-Fu Lee - Sinovation) AI will replace 50% of jobs, including white-collar, blue-collar, and become symbiotic tools for other professions.
+White collars are easier to replace since they use purely quantitative analytical processes.
+Key milestones: steam engine, electricity, computer, AI.
+Two AI Superpowers; Sputinik moment when AlphaGo won; US China need to work together to make AI right, use it within the reasonable limit.

+- (Jerry Kaplan) Half of the historical occupations such as telephone operators are gone nowadays, so AI displacement is nothing to worry. (push back from Kai-Fu Lee being history is trustable only when we see multiple repetitions but not once-in-a-blue-moon occurrences)

+- (Carl Frey and Michael Osborne - Oxford) 47% jobs could be automated.
+Historically, automation like this was the industrial revolution where wages of workers didn't grow for 9 decades and living standards went down.
+Robots replace jobs and don't pay tax, thus worsens the city facilities and living standards.
+No routine job left for the middle class to do.

+- (Mike Hicks, Emily Wornell) Automation as a silent job killer, off-shoring only accounts for 20% while most jobs in US are lost to automation.
+Job loss is leading to first and second generation impacts on people.

+- (Molly Kinder = New America) Women disproportationally work in marginalized occupations at risk of automation such as cashiers and clerical work (processing papers and transfering data).

+- Use AI to be more efficient while efficiency means doing the same job with fewer workers.
+"Automation is a substitution of labor with capital." (from Jerry Kaplan) How do we distribute the economic benefits of automation.
+AI excerbates the economic inequality.

+- (Pedro Domingos) The master algorithms; the algorithm adapts to you without you needing to explicity express anything.
+Companies who develop these algorithms don't have the same goals as us.

+- (Shoshana Zuboff - Harvard Business School) "In the age of smart machine" to "surveillance capitalism".
+Industrial capitalism claimed nature and work as land for sold and labor to use.
+Surveillance capitalism tries to "claim private human experience as a free source of materials, fabricated into predictions of human behaviors."
+Google don't do evil slogan from the beginning.
+Advertising distorts purity of internet and search engine.
+Much greater details (behaviorial surplus) than we thought we have given out.
+"1) We can use cues in online environments to change real-world behaviors, 2) we can do this in a way that bypass user's awareness" Cambridge Analytica - billionares like Robert Mercer can buy their voice in politics.

+- (Roger McNamee) Zucked; behaviorial prediction takes out randomness.
+Social contagion experiment 2010 election nudge people to vote.
+IoT things put surveillance into places we don't imagine before.

+- (Kate Crawford - NYU AI Now Institute) Cambridge Analytica uses decade-old, first-wave data science technology while today's AI technology can do much better and control how information travels.
+AI systems are hidden into systems like hiring and bail decisions, hard to detect, how to make them transparent;

+- (Alistair Mactaggart) Privacy Legislation 1) right to know, 2) right to say no (don't sell my information), 3) opt-out any third-party usage, decision propagates through the network to prevent information spread